igorakkerman/springboot-kotlin-demo/README.md

 To represent the data model in the relational database, out of JPA's four common inheritance mapping strategies, _table per class_ has been chosen.
-Each concrete device type, such as _computer_, has its own database table, avoiding nullable columns for values only available for that device type.
+Each concrete device type, such as _computer_, has its own database table, avoiding nullable columns for values only available for that device type and also name clashes for semantically different values.

 No _join_ will be required for the queries, while the polymorphic retrieval of all devices is supported through a _union_ query.
 The inheritance hierarchy of the entities at the persistence layer mirrors the data model.